 Whatever the reason, it’s not a good sign.
 Especially given the fact that the US is still in excess consumption mode (that is, it is not saving at all and remains entirely dependent on the Fed and foreigners to finance its deficits).

 In fact, in the month of September the US ran a record US$30.5 billion trade deficit with China.
 How does the US pay for this deficit?
 By issuing Treasury bonds!
 As it turns out, China bought US$25.7 billion in bonds in September…accepting US paper in exchange for their sweat and hard work.

 China also bought nearly 110 tonnes of gold in September, so they are trying to hedge their huge paper position.
 On the surface this strategy isn’t working.
 The ‘price of gold’ continues to fall, down about US$15 dollars per ounce in last night’s trade.
 That’s despite the bearish dollar news.

 We’ve discussed many times before how the ‘price of gold’ is not really determined by physical demand.
 Rather it’s determined by traders of gold derivatives or paper claims on physical gold.
 Right now, those traders (the speculating hedge funds) are positioned short and look set on driving prices lower.

 If you’re holding gold what do you do?
 If your time frame is three months, you may want to get out.
 If it’s a year or more, this may be another buying opportunity.
 We had the opportunity to chat with Gold Anti-Trust Action Committee Secretary Chris Powell a few weeks ago.
-To find out his insights into the evolution of the gold market, you can view a recording of the interview here.
+To find out his insights into the evolution of the gold market.

 In short, if you’re focussed on just the major global stock indices, you’re probably thinking everything is OK.
 But under the surface there are some treacherous currents forming.
 This will get interesting as we head into 2014.